dpplweb/dppl-content/_posts/brodie/0202-01-01-accessibility.md

 ## Programs & events

 Coming to an event or program and need special accomodations?
 Be sure to let XXX know.

+[footer]
+Can't make it the library?

+If you can't come to the library due to a disability or special need, you might be eligible for homebound deliver.
+[/footer]